nest-desktop/nest-desktop/docs/user/use-ebrains.rst

 Why cannot I find NEST Server?
   Sometimes the issue is resolved when you check NEST Server.

-  If not, the problem lies in cookies and site data for the user authentication of the *EBRAINS*.
+  If not, the problem lies in the cookies and site data for the user authentication of the *EBRAINS* platform.
   That cookie expires after a session.
   This happens when you re-access to ``https://nest-desktop.apps.hbp.eu`` after the browser is closed.

-  The simple solution is to reload the page (:guilabel:`CTRL` + :guilabel:`SHIFT` + :guilabel:`R`) that you can re-login.
+  A simple solution is to reload the page with deleting the cookies (:guilabel:`CTRL` + :guilabel:`SHIFT` + :guilabel:`R`) so that you can re-login.

-  A persistent solution is to set the browser configuration that it deletes cookies and site data when the browser is closed (It works in Firefox).
+  A persistent solution is to set the browser configuration so that it deletes cookies and site data when the browser is closed (It works in Firefox), but avoid to accidentally delete cookies you want to keep.